 Use the Manual Input step to display a customized pop-up either for user prompt or decision anywhere in the flow of the playbook.
 Based on the input or decision that the user takes, the playbook will choose one of the paths, from the paths that you have defined in the playbook and continue to execute the playbook as per the specified automated workflow.
 The manual input step can be used with all types of playbook triggers, including Custom API Endpoint trigger and Referenced trigger.

-In case of an Custom API Endpoint trigger, a Referenced trigger, and a Manual trigger that has been created with the Run Without Selecting Any Record option selected, you must specify the module and the record IRI on which the action has to be taken.
-The module specified will also be used to populate the "People" lookup and assign ownership to specific users or teams.
+In case of a Custom API Endpoint trigger, a Referenced trigger, and a Manual trigger that has been created with the Run Without Selecting Any Record option selected, you must specify the module on which the action has to be taken.
+The module specified will also be used to populate the "People" lookup and assign ownership to specific users or teams as well as the record fields that require the inputs.